SrijaniSom/SrijaniSom/README.md

 - 💬 Ask me about any tech related stuff.✌✌
 - 📫 How to reach me: srijanisom2002@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I can sleep upto 14 hours continuously.😉😉😉
+- ⚡ Fun fact: I can sleep upto 14 hours continuously.I speak a lot.Sometimes, I feel I can beat the politicians too.😉😉😉

  </p>